agsb/f2u/README.md

 # Introduction

-Forth have two types of words, those called natives, ad primitive ad leaf, which are coded in specific CPU or MCU instructions, and those called forths, ad compound ad twig, which are sequences of references to words.
+Forth have two types of words, those called natives, ad primitive ad leaves, which are coded in specific CPU or MCU instructions, and those called forths, ad compounds ad twigs, which are sequences of references to words.

-I want a forth for a Atmega8, but there is no need for speed, because I want a minimal inner interpreter and primitives words (system, uart, interrupts, stacks, math, moves) dependent of a MCU family and a outer interpreter and compound words independent of any specific CPU family, like a imutable list with rellocable references without any code inline.
+I want a forth with a minimal inner interpreter and primitives words (system, uart, interrupts, stacks, math, moves) dependent of a MCU family and a outer interpreter and compound words independent of any specific CPU family, like a imutable list with rellocable references without any code inline.

-PS.
-Atmega8 is a MCU with harvard architeture, 8k program flash memory, 1k static ram memory, 512 bytes of EEPROM,  memory-mapped I/O, one UART, one SPI, one I2C, 32 (R0 to R31) 8bits registers, but (R16 to R31) could be used as 16 bits.
+A Atmega8 is a MCU with harvard memory architeture, 4k words (16-bits) program flash memory, 1k bytes (8-bits) static ram memory, 512 bytes of EEPROM,  memory-mapped I/O, one UART, one SPI, one I2C, 32 (R0 to R31) 8bits registers, with some (R16 to R31) that could be used as 16 bits.

+There are many low cost MCU with far more resources and pleny of SRAM and flash.
+Why use an old MCU for hosting Forth ?

+Most to refine paradigms and understood how forth works from inside, form behind the stacks.

 look at Notes.md

+# Size or Speed ?

+Most of Forth implementations goes "runnig for speed" for timming applications or simply to be "the most faster than", but when memory space is the critical limit most of design decisions must take another route.

 # References

-1. In eforth for Cortex M4,  http://forth.org/OffeteStore/1013_eForthAndZen.pdf, to use in a ESP32, Dr. C.H.Ting uses a optimal approach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*.
+# 1. In eforth for Cortex M4,  http://forth.org/OffeteStore/1013_eForthAndZen.pdf, to use in a ESP32, Dr. C.H.Ting uses a optimal approach for forth engine, with cpu family specific instructions (ISA) *inline into dictionary*.

 _in my opinion best and ideal solution per cpu_ (at cost of size and portability)